PiotrZPL/sklnau8825max-on-linux/README.md

 ![Configuretion tab](img/speakers.png)
 <br>
 If your audio still does not work, [open an issue in this repository](https://github.com/PiotrZPL/sklnau8825max-on-linux/issues/new) and describe your problem.

+## 2024 update
+> [!CAUTION]
+> Using the method described below can lead to permanent damage to the speaker hardware!

+[WeirdTreeThing](https://github.com/WeirdTreeThing) has developed a way to get sklnau8825max to work on modern Linux distributions with recent kernel versions.
+It is available [here](https://github.com/WeirdTreeThing/chromebook-linux-audio).
+In 2024, I would recommend using WeirdTreeThing's solution instead of mine.
+However, be mindful that raising the volume of the speakers too much can lead to hardware damage.

 ## Credits
 The creation of this repository would not have been possible without: